Juvenile Osteology Research Laboratory Workshop

-Students that wish to expand their skills and experience in the field can register for a 4 week (June 7 - July 4, 2020) session of the Medieval Cemetery Funerary Excavation, or the more advanced, Ossuary Excavation/Commingled Remains Osteology Laboratory Workshop, immediately preceding the Juvenile Osteology Workshop.
-Note that this program requires previous experience in human anatomy and osteology, such as our Adult Osteology Research Laboratory Workshop or equivalent, is recommended but not mandatory.
+Students who wish to expand their skills and experience in the field can register for a 4 week session of the Medieval Cemetery Funerary Excavation, immediately preceding the Juvenile Osteology Workshop.
+Note that previous experience in human anatomy and osteology, such as our Adult Osteology Research Laboratory Workshop or equivalent, is recommended but not mandatory.

 Location: Odorheiu Secuiesc, Harghita County, Transylvania, Romania

 Housing: housed in a beautifully renovated hotel, 2-3 participants per room, with private bathrooms

 Meals: breakfast and dinner is served Mon-Fri at the hotel; traditional Romanian and Szekler cuisine; we can accommodate vegetarian diets.
 However, we are NOT able to offer a vegan or gluten-free option.